tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

 ### 4. Your environment:

-Paste the output of this command: `python -c 'import tensorpack.tfutils as u; print(u.collect_env_info())'` If this command failed, tell us your version of Python/TF/tensorpack.
+Paste the output of this command: `python -m tensorpack.tfutils.collect_env` If this command failed, also tell us your version of Python/TF/tensorpack.

 Note that: